distinct

 group by gdim

-The use of distinct is not recommended for number and text for large datasets, as this may cause performance problems.
+The use of distinct is not recommended for large datasets consisting of number and text values, as this may incur performance problems.
 If you only need an approximation of the number of distinct values, use distinctapprox instead.
+If you only need to check whether the group contains at least two distinct elements, use the much faster areSame aggregator instead.

 See also